 Malus and claw-back rules: VP Bank, under certain conditions, may withhold, reduce or cancel variable remuneration components awarded to an employee (malus) or reclaim amounts which have already been paid (claw-back).
 This applies particularly in the case of the subsequently discovered fault of the employee or in the case of disproportionately high risks being entered into to increase revenues.
 On leaving VP Bank, entitlements to deferred, not yet disbursed variable salary components are forfeited as a rule.

-The Board of Directors modified the participation in VP Bank Ltd by members of the first- and second-levels of management and laid down two new programmes from 2014 onwards.
+The Board of Directors modified the participation programme in VP Bank Ltd by members of the first- and second-levels of management from 2019 onwards.
 The Performance Share Plan (PSP) is a long-term variable management participation programme in the form of registered shares A of VP Bank Ltd and is applied for programme participants.

 The table below gives an overview over the various instruments of variable remuneration for the members of the first and second management levels using a time axis (t).